aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/drawing-objects/delete/_index.md

 The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/DrawingObjects/DeleteDrawingObject) lets you call this REST API directly from a browser.

-## cURL Example

-The following are a few examples of using cURL:
+You can also use cURL command-line utility to test this REST API.
+The following are a few examples of using cURL.

 {{< tabs tabTotal="2" tabID="2" tabName1="Request" tabName2="Response" >}}
 {{< tab tabNum="1" >}}